gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

 ![Analysis of Transaction Amount Targeted by Fraud](https://github.com/gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/blob/main/images/Analysis%20of%20Transaction%20Amount%20Targeted%20by%20Fraud)

-* On the nalysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud
+* On the analysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud

 # 📌Exploratory Data Analysis (EDA)
 ---